-The Dependants’ Protection Scheme (DPS) crash landed into your life automatically.
+The Dependants’ Protection Scheme (DPS) has just crashed landed into your hands.

 What is it all about?

-Today, we take a deeper look at this scheme and the reasons why it’s good (and not so good).
+Today, we take a deeper look at this scheme, and the reasons why it’s good (and its limitations).

 The Dependants’ Protection Scheme (DPS) was privatised on 17 September 2005 and is currently offered to CPF members only.

 It is a form of term life insurance that provides some protection to those who are insured under the scheme.